aws-samples/amazon-chime-sma-outbound-call-notifications/README.md

 ## Cleanup

-To clean up this demo: `cdk destroy --all`.
+To clean up this demo: `yarn cdk destroy --all`.
 Additionally, Chime SIP media applications, rules, voice connectors, and phone numbers should be manually removed in the Chime Console.